About the Facility

 WHAT ALUMNI SAY

 At the time of this writing, Rehabs.com has received two reviews from alumni, both positive.
-The reviewers gave four and five out five star ratings for the 15 different aspects of the program they evaluated, including treatment effectiveness, affordability, and family participation.
-The lowest rating went to the facility’s faith based programming, for which alum James rated it three stars.
-He wrote: “It gives you a chance to find yourself.
+Out of five stars, the reviewers gave four- and five-star ratings for nearly all of the 15 different metrics of the program they evaluated, including facility cleanliness, affordability, and family participation.
+Alum J.M. wrote in representative commentary: “It gives you a chance to find yourself.
 I loved everthing about it."

 WHAT FRIENDS & FAMILY SAY

-The sole loved one surveyed by Rehabs.com, K.P., gave the facility five out of five stars for its meals and nutrition, two stars for holistic treatment offerings and staff’s level of experience and training, and four stars for cleanliness and affordability.
-K.P. indicated that their friend or family member did not benefit from treatment.
-“They allowed them to have too much freedom and not enough structure,” they wrote.
+Of two reviews from loved ones surveyed by Rehabs.com to date, one was mixed while the other was highly positive.
+K.P., who left mixed feedback, gave the facility five out of five stars for its meals and nutrition, four stars for cleanliness and affordability, and two stars for its holistic offerings and staff’s level of experience and training.
+K.P. wrote, “They allowed them to have too much freedom and not enough structure.”

 WHAT STAFF SAY

 MCCA accepts private insurance, state insurance, and Medicaid.
-Clients can also pay for treatment out-of-pocket, using cash, checks, or most major credit cards.
-Both Healthgrove and Citehealth report the facility accepts Access to Recovery (ATR) vouchers as well.
+Clients can also pay for treatment out-of-pocket using cash, checks, or most major credit cards.
+Both Healthgrove and Citehealth report the facility accepts Access to Recovery (ATR) vouchers as well, which are accepted by 18.1 percent of rehabs in Connecticut.

 Flag For Review